 Most people from the outer ring of the continent—or the Storm as it was usually called—couldn’t shape.
 Talise had the ability to mold and manipulate elements while most of her neighbors in the Storm could only worry about their next meal.

 “Almost there,” Marmie said, her voice like honey and sparkles.
 She looked down at Talise and gave her a smile that was meant to ease fears.
-It did ease Talise’s fears a little, but not enough.
+It helped a little but not enough.

-Especially because the train car jostled again, and a heavy-set man lost his balance, nearly toppling Marmie to the ground.
+Especially because the riverboat jostled again, and a heavy-set man lost his balance, nearly toppling Marmie to the ground.
 Talise let herself be tucked behind Marmie’s skirts after that.

-Truthfully, she did know why they were in the cargo train.
+Truthfully, she did know why they stood in the lowest deck.
 It was the same reason they didn’t have enough food and couldn’t learn to read.
 They were from the Storm.
 They were the lowliest members of the continent of Kamdaria.
 Criminals, thieves, murderers.

 Once people were sent to the Storm, they never left.
 Even if the original crimes had been committed ten generations earlier, people still never left the Storm.
 They never left because life in the Storm required crime.